As we all know, learning a language is not an easy task.

 Pay attention and try to figure out exactly what mouth shape and tongue positions are necessary to keep improving.

-12. Practice with a native speaker or with a friend who has a higher level of English proficiency than you
+12. Practice with a native speaker or with a friend

 You probably knew this advice was coming.
 What is the number one way to improve your English speaking skills?